International Tunneling and Underground Space Association: ITA-CET

 Since 2000, ITA, the International Tunnelling and Underground Space Association has identified education and training as one of its main strategic goals.
 Due to the boom in the tunnelling and underground space industry, there is a growing demand for the training of students and professionals in this field.
 In 2007, in order to promote and assist in the coordination of education and training in the tunnelling and underground space industry, ITA decided to create a Committee on Education and Training (the ITA-CET Committee).

-Since its creation, the Foundation has gone from strength to strength.
-Thanks to the generosity of its donors and lecturers, the Foundation has become a centre of excellence for education and training in tunnelling and underground space use and is able to fulfill its mission of providing high-quality education in a profession where technology is rapidly evolving.

-To date (April 2020), over 8,500 professionals around the globe have benefited from over 80 training sessions organized by the ITACET Foundation in relation with the ITA-CET Committee.
+To date (April 2020), over 8,500 professionals around the globe have attended over 80 training sessions organized by the ITACET Foundation in relation with the ITA-CET Committee.